Linux Commands - Overview and Examples

 Change: 2017-03-02 11:10:00.028548636 +0530

 The strings command displays in output printable character sequences that are at least 4 characters long.
-For example, when a binary executable 'test' was passed as an argument to this command, following output was produced:
+It is used to search for printable text (strings) in binary files.
+For example, when a binary executable 'test' was passed as an argument to this command, the following output was produced:

 $ strings test